Following the current surge of COVID-19, guidance for international travelers changes with global and domestic infection rates

 Those who present one of the following documents:

-People aged 30 and older, can take PCR tests without presenting of one of these documents.
+Those aged 30 and above can take a PCR test without presenting one of these documents.

 Where can you get tested?